srajma/xatra/GUI_README.md

     - [ ] In future, when we have multiple territory libraries (i.e. when it's a proper website where people can publish their own territory libraries), it will show
   - Within each sub-tab, the territories in that list are plotted on the map (i.e. by wrapping them in Flags and letting their labels be their variable names).
   - When the user is entering an item from Territory library while building a Territory for a Flag, he will have a little Picker button.
 Clicking this will take him to the Territory Library where there will be a very similar multi-selection UI as in the Reference Map tab. [ ]
-  - [ ] Hmm, ther seem to be too many things in the territory library to render.
+  - [x] Hmm, ther seem to be too many things in the territory library to render.
 Instead, the territory library file should include an index at the end __TERRITORY_INDEX__ = ["TERRITORY_1_NAME", "TERRITORY_2_NAME", ...] and there should be a checklist of territories in the Territory library map---the checklist will contain all the territories in the library, but only the ones in the index will be checked by default, while extra ones can be selected and rendered by the user.
 If there is no __TERRITORY_INDEX__ variable in the territory library (whether xatra.territory_library, the user's custom territory library for this map, or in future any imported territory library), then it should be considered [], i.e. all the boxes should be un-checked.
 When the user selects a bunch of checkboxes, there should be a button to copy the list consisting of those selected territory names so that they can be used as a __TERRITORY_INDEX__.
+    - [ ] The Orange banner (about Shift and backspace) should not appear for territory picker.
+    - [ ] It shouldn't re-render the territory library map every time a checkbox is marked or unmarked---instead it should only update when the button to re-render the map is pressed
+    - [ ] It also shouldn't re-render the territory library map every time we navigate to the territory library tab.

 Minor changes
 - [x] "Rivers" in the add Layers panel should be "All Rivers".